dealingwith/MU_TEKS/README.md

   > Students will select a tool for various tasks in the minecraft world, such as pickaxe, axe, shovel, sword, or bow and arrow.

 * (C)  evaluate products prior to final submission; and
+  > TBD

 * (D)  collect, analyze, and represent data using tools such as word processing, spreadsheets, graphic organizers, charts, multimedia, simulations, models, and programming languages.
+  > Students will be able to create a chart showing what building materials other students choose, graphic organizers comparing those materials, video or written tutorials, models of actual buildings and logic gates, and programs for turtles and computers.

 (5)  Digital citizenship.
 The student practices safe, responsible, legal, and ethical behavior while using digital tools and resources.
 The student is expected to:

 * (A)  adhere to acceptable use policies reflecting appropriate behavior in a digital environment;
+  > Students will create a culturre of cooperation, set of rules, and server etiquette.

 * (B)  comply with acceptable digital safety rules, fair use guidelines, and copyright laws; and